denkspuren/BitboardC4/BitboardDesign.md

 #### Combining Bits

-The only operator we need in this context is the so-called XOR-operator.
+The only two operators we need in this context are the so-called XOR-operator and the AND-operator.

 The XOR-operator (written as `^`) takes two binary numbers, say `0b10101110 ^ 0b10011111`, and compares bits of the same position.
 If both bits are not equal, the result is a one; otherwise it's a zero.
 That's the rule for the XOR-operator.

 If we write the second number below the first number, the bit positions are easier to compare.
 Only pairs of `10` and `01` result in a `1`.